 Without the gas bubble the light reaches the photogate through oil with no interrupt.
 When bubble passes, it will reflect partial light, and the light intensity at the sensor will be reduced that causes the current to drop, therefore produces a positive pulse.
 Bubble has been recorded as an electronic pulse.
 By counting the pulse rate, we'll be able to monitor the gas flow rate.
-Belle uses the VME modules shown in figure 9 to count and record the bubble's rate, each module has 64 channels that can used for 64 digital bubblers.
-In Daya Bay far hall we'll have $360 \ 2 \times 2 \ m^2 \ RPCs$ , if each RPC has its own bubbler, we need 6 VME modules.
+Belle uses the following VME module to count and record the bubble's rate, each module has 64 channels that can used for 64 digital bubblers.
+In Daya Bay far hall we'll have $360 \times 2 \text{ m}^2$ RPCs, if each RPC has its own bubbler, we need 6 VME modules.
 Near halls we'll have 240 RPCs/each hall, 4 VME modules/each hall.